freshfork/p5.EasyCam/README.md

 This library is a derivative of the original PeasyCam Library by Jonathan Feinberg and combines new useful features with the great look and feel of the original version.
-This p5js library version was started by Thomas Diewald in 2017.
+This p5js library was started by Thomas Diewald in 2017.
+It has been updated to work with the latest p5js version 0.9.0 and will be maintained going forward.

 Processing/Java version of this project: https://github.com/diwi/peasycam/tree/PeasyCam3